gohugoio/hugo/content/doc/source-directory.md

 2. It will also apply two different indexes to that content, categories and tags.
 3. It will be displaying content in 3 different views, a list, a summary and a full page view.

-Included with the repository is an this example site ready to be rendered.
+Included with the repository is this example site ready to be rendered.